oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 #### Application Configuration

-For now the basic prod configuration for application is enough.
+Basic prod configuration for application is enough.
 Take care about ```mailer_transport``` setting in parameters.yml.
 If you don't have any mail server configured locally, you should set it to ```null```.